ShaoGoofy/eToTheipi/README.md

 i dont actually know if anyone else made someting like this. if i stole someones idea, i didnt know it existed

+# Installation

+Just download the full zip file and extract it somewhere.
+Anywhere should be fine, but it's reccomended to put it in Documents.
+Extract everything to a single folder and allow all the scripts to execute by using chmod +x /path/to/script.(sh/py).*
+Make a desktop file for the python file, make sure to set exec as python3 /path/to/python.py.
+Set a keybind for the bash (.sh) file in your window manager.
+It's a toggle, meaning every time you execute the command, it toggles the autoclicker on and off.